biojava/biojava-tutorial/structure/symmetry.md

 The **internal symmetry** detection algorithm is implemented in the biojava class [CeSymm](http://www.biojava.org/docs/api/org/biojava/nbio/structure/symmetry/internal/CeSymm).
-It implements the both [Structural Alignment](alignment.md) interfaces, so it works programatically like any of the structural alignment algorithms, and returns one of the structure alignment [Data Models](alignment-data-model.md).
+It implements both [Structural Alignment](alignment.md) interfaces, so it works programatically like any of the structural alignment algorithms, and returns one of the structure alignment [Data Models](alignment-data-model.md).